- About HHR

 - financial and material support, such as grants, equipment, or drugs.

 Please include a word count for the text only (excluding abstract, acknowledgments, figure legends, and references) as well as a separate word count for the abstract.
 Please see journal guidelines on the website for suggested word length.
-Manuscripts submitted for the Critical Concepts or Health and Human Rights in Practice section should not exceed 7,000 words, including abstract and references.
-Book Reviews should not exceed 1,000 words.
-Letters to the Editor should not exceed 2,500 words.
-Please contact the managing editor to discuss special considerations regarding article length.
+Submitted manuscripts must not exceed 7,000 words, inclusive of abstract and references.

-We request that all original research articles submitted for peer review include an abstract.
+Full papers submitted for peer review must include an abstract.
 The abstract should reflect the content and findings of the article and emphasize new and important aspects of or observations related to the study.
-In general, it should include information on the background or context of the study as well as the purpose(s), methods, results, and conclusions of the study.
-Abstracts should not exceed 300 words.
+These are written in a narrative paragraph, and are not broken into sections.
+Abstracts must not exceed 200 words.

 - Please state the number of figures, tables, and illustrations accompanying your submission so that editorial staff and reviewers can verify their receipt.

-- Where possible, supply figures in a format that can be edited so that we can regularize and edit spelling, the font and size of labels and legends, and the content and presentation of captions.
+- Supply figures in a format that can be edited so that we can regularize and edit spelling, the font and size of labels and legends, and the content and presentation of captions.

 - Please include your data spreadsheet with figures prepared as charts and graphs.